Click on any question to see the answer. Still have questions? No problem. That’s totally normal. Email us and let’s chat.

 How can I buy your work?

-We sell handmade pottery in our gallery space by appointment, and we're working on the "Shop" section of our website up soon.
-We also host large pottery sales that include student and instructor work in May and December.
+We sell handmade pottery in our gallery space by appointment that is mainly Rob's solo woodfired work, and our collaborative work is represented by In Tandem Gallery in North Carolina.
+We also host large pottery sales that include student and instructor work in December.